Will you see the solar eclipse? NASA map shows ‘path of totality’ across US in 2024

 (KRQE/NEXSTAR) – NASA has released a detailed map showing the paths for the 2023 annular eclipse and the 2024 total solar eclipse.

-It’s not too early to start planning where you want to be for one of the most awe-inspiring natural phenomenons the world has to offer.
+It’s not too early to start planning where you want to be for one of the most awe-inspiring natural phenomena the world has to offer.

 The following year, some U.S. residents will be treated to a total eclipse, when the moon completely blocks the face of the sun, darkening one’s surroundings into a dawn- or dusk-like state for several minutes.